b-Tomas/phone-imu-ros2/README.md

 ## Compatibility

 - **Mobile**: Works on **Android** and **iOS** thanks to React Native (Expo).
-Tested with NodeJS v24.5 (current LTS).
+Tested with NodeJS v24.5 (current LTS) on Android 16 and iOS 15.8.
 > [!NOTE]
-> WebSockets (TCP) are used instead of UDP to ensure compatibility with Expo Go without needing native code changes.
-This should introduce a negligible latency overhead compared to raw UDP but allows for easy cross-platform deployment.
+> WebSockets (TCP) are used instead of UDP to ensure cross platform compatibility without requiring native code.
+Please note that operating system APIs don't usually allow high polling rates either.
 - **ROS2**: Tested on **ROS2 Jazzy**.
 Likely compatible with Humble/Iron/Rolling as it uses standard messages and Python client libraries.

 ## Installation as a submodule